nguyendaithien/Yolo_v3_Tiny_AXI/README.md

 cd ./data
 unzip wgt.zip
 ```
-* We highly recommend to use Cadence tool for running simulation, if you use other tool, you should edit file makefile in folder ./run to math with your tool.
+* We highly recommend using Cadence tools for simulation.
+If you use other tools, please modify the Makefile in the ./run folder to match your environment.
 ```sh
 Edit this line if you don't use Xcelium of Cadence:
 all: